ajati/arindamjati.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: if you are interested...
+subtitle: What I do and what I did?
 ---

 Hi!
-I am Arindam Jati, currently doing PhD in Electrical Engineering in [**Signal Processing for Communication Understanding and Behavior Analysis Laboratory (SCUBA)**](http://scuba.usc.edu) in [**University of Southern California (USC)**](https://www.usc.edu/).
+I am Arindam Jati, currently doing PhD in Electrical and Computer Engineering in [**Signal Analysis and Interpretation Laboratory (SAIL),**](http://sail.usc.edu) in [**University of Southern California (USC)**](https://www.usc.edu/).
+My advisor is [**Prof. Shrikanth Narayanan**](https://en.wikipedia.org/wiki/Shrikanth_Narayanan).

+Previously I was in [Signal Processing for Communication Understanding and Behavior Analysis Laboratory (SCUBA)](http://scuba.usc.edu) and working under the supervision of Prof. Panayiotis Georgiou.

 My research interests include machine learning, deep learning, speech and audio processing, speech recognition, speaker recognition, and behavioral signal processing.

 Before that, I worked at Polaris Networks Inc. for 2 years as Software Engineer - I and II.